 - Use the corresponding version of Exchange Management Tools.

-- Install Exchange Management Tools on the Orion server and any additional polling engines that use PowerShell scripts.
-Any snap-ins that PowerShell may require must also be installed in the same location.
+- Install Exchange Management Tools on the Orion server and Additional Polling Engines that use PowerShell scripts.
+Install any required PowerShell snap-ins also.

 - Review Set PowerShell permissions for Exchange.